 29.0 km: The Limes Guest House in Newbury closed

-46.0 km: Wilton House B&B in Hungerford closed
+46.0 km: Wilton House B&B and Clevedon House B&B in Hungerford are closed

 50.7 km: Just off the route, you'll find the Pelican Inn in Froxfield (Bath Rd, SN8 3JY, 01488 682479) a good alternative for all closed accommdations in this area.
 At the T-jct, turn right (not left) and keep going for 200.
 At the T-jct of the A4 turn left (use footpath as needed).
 The Pelican Inn with B&B accommodation is just on your left after 100m.

 Route 11A: Great Bedwyn - Alton Priors via Avebury: